turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 We use `GET` to fetch information.
 We typically use `POST` to send information to the server.
 When we submit parameters in a `POST` they're in the body of the request rather than in the URL.

+Changing the verb and submitting parameters in the body instead of the parameters for a `POST` request can both be done in Postman.

 Let's write a simple guessing game that works like this:

 #### `POST` to `/start_game`